pragmatias/documentation/content/en/blog/web/use_nextcloud_on_synology_nas.md

 # Applications required on the Synology NAS

-On the Synology NAS, it's required to install the following applications by using the **centre de paquets** :
+On the Synology NAS, it's required to install the following applications by using the **Package Center** :

 - **PHP 7.2** : Programming language
 - **MariaDB 10** : Relational database